 There is also the issue of its relationship with Google.
 Although the details of the music search deal are unknown, it appears that MySpace didn’t get the best end considering Google is introducing the mainstream to Lala…how do MySpace think they’re going to compete?
 It’s not to say the music search will eradicate the need for MySpace, as search pages list an artist’s MySpace page as a relevant site…but why would they click an extra link to hear the same music?
 MySpace has always been a great way for artists to get their own personalized platform and connect with fans, but that may be what it only ends up being.

 With the incoming competition, along with a decrease in ad payments from Google starting in the next eight months or so it would seem that MySpace is being squeezed out in a sense.
 It doesn’t help that Facebook has also started to give MySpace’s iLike programme restrictions on how it can communicate with its users.
 While Facebook claims it’s for to “fight app spam”, TechCrunch suggests it’s personal, “Even though iLike is the top music app on Facebook, with 12 million active monthly users, the two companies have been on the outs ever since iLike was picked up for a song by arch-rival MySpace.
 The recent deal with Google Music to show iLike/MySpace Music results added insult to injury”.

 With users flocking to rival social networking sites, News Corp and labels breathing down its neck for profits, and its allies undermining its once-powerful influence, MySpace really does seem to be wedged between a rock and a hard place.
-It’ll be interesting to see if there is a premium subscription service what it’ll bring to the table, but we shouldn’t get our hopes up for anything spectacular.
+It’ll be interesting to see if there is a premium subscription service that brings something to the table, but we shouldn’t get our hopes up for anything spectacular.